 Undergraduate Research Opportunities

-The School has several research laboratories as listed above.
-Most of these laboratories routinely include undergraduates who assist professors and graduate students in their research.
+Most of these research research labs routinely include undergraduates who assist professors and graduate students in their research.
 Students are mentored by the professors and graduate students, and obtain a good idea of what research and graduate school are like.
 In addition to the interesting and valuable experience gained, students are often paid and/or co-author research papers.
 Contact individual faculty members or the lab directors for more information.

 SCIS Common Use Labs